Grant Stuard: Tampa Bay Buccaneers

-The Tampa Bay Buccaneers chose Stuard with the final pick (259th overall) of the 2021 NFL Draft, making him that year's Mr. Irrelevant.
+The Tampa Bay Buccaneers chose Stuard with the final pick (259th overall) of the 2021 NFL draft, making him that year's Mr. Irrelevant.
 Stuard signed his four-year rookie contract with Tampa Bay on May 13, 2021.

 Indianapolis Colts

 On August 30, 2022, Stuard and a seventh-round pick were traded to the Indianapolis Colts for a sixth-round pick.
+On December 3, 2023, Stuard scored his first NFL touchdown on an 18-yard blocked punt return during the Colts' overtime victory over the Tennessee Titans.

+On October 20, 2024, Stuard made his first NFL start and had a team-leading 19 tackles in a win against the Miami Dolphins.

+Detroit Lions

+On March 13, 2025, Stuard signed with the Detroit Lions.

 In the media

 Stuard appeared in a television advertisement for Uber Eats during his rookie season; the ad humorously referenced his Mr. Irrelevant status by cutting him off as he is about to say his own name.